owentaylorot0/Diet-Problem/README.md

 # Diet Problem Solver

 This project provides a linear programming solution to minimise weekly food shop costs subject to the user's individual nutritional requirements.
+It reads in a real Tesco dataset sourced from Kaggle.

 Built using Python, PuLP and Pandas